 The Shiva temple of Chidambaram is just a few miles away from the famous town of Pondicherry.
 It doesn’t matter if you are a believer or an atheist, you must visit this temple to witness its grand ‘Abhishekas’ and the interesting mythological stories.
-The temple represents the element of space (Aakash/ sky) among the five element temples, “Panchmahabhoota Sthalams”.
-The secret of Chidambaram is another interesting fact to know about Hinduism which is famous for its idol worships.
+The temple represents the element of space (Aakash/ sky) among the five-element temples, “Panchmahabhoota Sthalams”.
+The secret of Chidambaram Temple is another interesting fact to know about Hinduism which is famous for its idol worships.
 Above all, the logic and the myth behind each of the architectures will leave you completely awestruck.

-The Grand Thillai Natraja Koothan Kovil Temple
+Grand Thillai Natraja Koothan Kovil Temple

 Each of its entrance has a mesmerizing architecture to welcome you.
-The East gate has the small temples of the two sons of Shiva, Ganesha and Muruga (Karthikeya).
-The gate is carved with the portraits of Brahma, Vishnu, Ganesha and other Rishis.
+The East Gate has the small temples of the two sons of Shiva, Ganesha, and Muruga (Karthikeya).
+The gate is carved with the portraits of Brahma, Vishnu, Ganesha, and other Rishis.
 It is famous for its complete presentation of the 108 postures of the classical dance form Bharatnatyam, carved on the inner walls of the gateway.

-Once you enter from the East gate, you would find the grand thousand pillar hall on your right side.
-The hall is said to have 999 pillars and the 1000th pillar is formed by one of the dance pose of Shiva when he lifts his left leg to show his performing skills.
+Once you enter from the East Gate, you would find the grand thousand pillar hall on your right side.
+The hall is said to have 999 pillars and the 1000th pillar is formed by one of the dance poses of Shiva when he lifts his left leg to show his performing skills.
 It was built by the Pallavas marked by their symbol on the ceiling of the gate.

-The West gate has a hundred pillar hall on its left which is closed for the visitors owing to its dilapidated construction.
+The West Gate has a hundred pillar hall on its left which is closed for the visitors owing to its dilapidated construction.
 It also shows the goddess fighting with the buffalo depicting a legend.

 The Pushkarni or the Shivaganga Tank (the holy tank in the temple) is located in between the Shivagami Temple and the hall of thousand pillars.

-The main temple:
+The main temple

 The canopy to the main entrance is painted with the legends of the deity and the temple.
 The pathway to the main sanctum has the lanes guarded by the lion pillars, the symbol of the Pallava kings.
 The entrance will first lead you to the inner temple complex comprising of the number of temples.
 The distinctive feature of the temple is the main deity of Shiva facing the south direction symbolic of ‘Mukti’ or death as per Hindu belief, which is also meant to signify the Lord Shiva as the ‘Destroyer’ whereas the sleeping idol of Vishnu faces the east, signifying his image of the ‘Protector’.
 The shrine of the ‘Creator’, Lord Brahma faces towards the north direction.

-The Shrine of Shiva
+Decoding The Shrine of Shiva and Human Body

 The shrine is truly an architectural marvel in which each part signifies the parts of the human body.
 The shrine itself is located in the central position, symbolic of a heart.
 The Mandap is gold plated with small plates carved with the auspicious mantra of “Shivay Namah” on each of them.
 Following is the significance of each part of the shrine: